sablindmitry/simbirSoftTestProject/README.md

 4. Using pytest
 5. Generating allure reports

-Not done run tests via Selenium Grid
+Not done run tests via Selenium Grid ( never was in touch with selenium and testing before )